d2s/Documentation/docs/Parameters.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

-The parameters in picture (below) instructs rsync to save changed files in catalog `../backup` (relativ to destination catalog) and **suffix** the backup file with timestamps.
+The parameters in picture (below) instructs rsync to save changed files in catalog `../backup_Directory` (relativ to destination catalog) and `suffix` the backup file with timestamps.
 The above is enabled or disabled by select the `backup` button.
 The user might change the backup catalog.
 The backup catalog can either be absolute path or relative path.
-Default backup catalog is `../backup`.
+Default backup catalog is `../backup_Directory`.

-See also the [standard parameters](https://github.com/rsyncOSX/Documentation/blob/master/docs/RsyncParameters.md) to rsync.
+See also the [standard parameters](RsyncParameters.md) to rsync.

 ## Details about the sample parameters